Ping on NBN

 - TPG: 2-4 day wait for payment before the 2-30 day upgrade happens.
 TPG should mention 4-30 days installation.
 How does it take 4 days (2 business days + 2 weekend days) to verify payment in 2018?

-- Huawei Router is locking up and needs a daily reboot, WiFi light is on but nothing can connect to it (ethernet connected devices also fail to talk to the net)
+- Huawei Router is locking up and needs a daily reboot, WiFi light is on but nothing can connect to it (ethernet connected devices also fail to talk to the net often)

-- TPG: Huawei router has a 2A power supply (router has little vents for cooling compared to my 0.85 amp TPLink ADSL2 router (that had awesome cooling)).
+- TPG: Huawei router has a 2A power supply (router has little vents for cooling compared to my 0.85 amp TPLink ADSL2 router.

 - NBN: Communication between retailer and NBN could be better.